What is heart disease?

 Heart diseases can ultimately lead to heart failure, in which the heart is no longer able to do its job effectively enough to meet the body’s needs.
 It may be left-sided, right-sided or both.
 As the heart fails, fluid builds up, which is known as congestive heart failure.

-The heart is a hollow, muscular organ which consists of four chambers.
+The heart is a hollow, muscular organ that consists of four chambers.
 The two top chambers are the atria; the bottom chambers are the ventricles.
-The chambers are separated by valves, known as atrioventricular valves which prevent blood travelling in the wrong direction.
+The chambers are separated by valves, known as atrioventricular valves which prevent blood from travelling in the wrong direction.
 The tricuspid valve is on the right, and the mitral is on the left.